DramaShare Ministries

 1: Hey 2, 3.
 Right on, 2, a house.
 Exactly.

 3: A house?
-That... is a house?
+That . . . is a house?

 1: Of course.
 See, don’t you like the style?

-2: What 1 is saying, 3, is that when he finishes, this will likely, maybe, likely, be a house.
+2, trying to motion to 3 to be kind: What 1 is saying, 3, is that when he finishes, this will likely, maybe, likely, be a house.
 Maybe.

 1: When I finish?
 I will have you know that what you are looking at is the completed article.